emsuru/openspace-organizer/README.md

 - submit a pull request with a clear description of your changes
 - thank you for your contribution :D

-## Ideas for further development / contributions:
+## 💡 Ideas for further development / contributions:

 - Adding a feature to enable defining the room setup from a config.json file
 - Adding a feature to enable changing dynamically the setup and re-running the program.
 - Adding a feature to deliver an extra format for the distribution of the seats, in a more visual, graphic way

-## Project background
+## 📂 Project background

 This is my first solo project submitted as part of the BeCode AI Bootcamp, 2024 in Ghent, Belgium.
 The project's main goal was to practice Object Oriented Programming in Python, as wel as file handling and other programming essentials.

 ![OOP-meme](https://i.giphy.com/sAFuZGCuBkaPGEtHRK.webp)

+## ⚠️ Warning

+All my code is currently *heavily*:

+- docstringed
+- typed
+- commented

+This is to help me learn and for my feedback sessions with our coach.

 ---